MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

 ## Configure SSO for Azure AD app

-You must configure permissions and scopes, authorize client applications, update manifest and create client secret for your Azure AD app.
+You must configure permissions and scopes, authorize client applications, update manifest, and create client secret for your Azure AD app.
 These configurations help invoke SSO for your bot app.

 ### Configure scope for the access token

-Configure scope (permission) options for sending access token to Teams client, and authorizing trusted client applications to enable SSO.
+Configure scope (permission) options for sending access token to Teams client and authorizing trusted client applications to enable SSO.

 You need:

 - [To configure application ID URI](#to-configure-application-id-uri): Configure scope (permission) options for your app.
-You'll expose a web API, and configure the application ID URI.
+You'll expose a web API and configure the application ID URI.
 - [To configure API scope](#to-configure-api-scope): Define scope for the API, and the users who can consent for a scope.
 You can let only admins provide consent for higher-privileged permissions.
 - [To configure authorized client application](#to-configure-authorized-client-application): Create authorized client IDs for applications that you want to pre-authorize.
 It allows the app user to access the app scopes (permissions) you've configured, without requiring any further consent.
-Pre-authorize only those client applications you trust as your app users won't have the opportunity to decline consent.
+Pre-authorize only those client applications you trust, as your app users won't have the opportunity to decline consent.

 #### To configure application ID URI